AcquaNet/jd-ws-microservice-api-doc/source/includes/wp-api-v1/_authentication.md

 ### Auto generating API keys using our Application Authentication Endpoint ###

 This endpoint can be used by any APP to *allow users to generate API keys* for your APP.
-This makes integration with WooCommerce API easier because the user only needs to grant access to your APP via a URL.
+This makes integration with JD Atina Web Services Microservices API easier because the user only needs to grant access to your APP via a URL.
 After being redirected back to your APP, the API keys will be sent back in a separate POST request.

 The following image illustrates how this works: